 Carbide vs HSS for small mills is an interesting question, and chatter may not be the limiting factor.

 There is a trade off in material removal rates and rigidity within the envelope your mill is capable of.
 For example, chiploads are generally higher for HSS than for Carbide, all other things being equal.
 So, for a given rpm, you can remove more with HSS.
 However, carbide will tolerate a much higher rpm that will offset this and overcome it if you can go to a high enough rpm.

 As I mentioned recently, I got the chance to see some serious carbon fiber work in action–building a set of wingtips for a jet fighter.
 To be precise, these wingtips are going on Czechoslovakian L-39 Albatross planes destined in some cases for the Reno Air Races:

 Talk about a cool project!

 This is Sky Greenawalt’s project, and I want to walk you through it a little bit.
-I’m hoping to get Sky to do some guest blogging here too, especially to talk about how he did the CAD work for this project, so let’s start there.… Read the rest
+I’m hoping to get Sky to do some guest blogging here too, especially to talk about how he did the CAD work for this project, so let’s start there.
+Here is the wingtip in Rhino3D:

 Carbon fiber has always captivated me.
 Its such a space age material, and when done right, it looks awesome.
 I’m fortunate to have owned a car or two with beautiful carbon fiber work, for example on the dashboard.
 I’ve always been interested in possibly making something out of the material, but have never had the time to learn.